 Consider this simple example:

 You have an xform which contains the variations circlecrop and spherical, stored internally in that order.
 If you remove circlecrop, then re-add it, it will now be internally stored after spherical.
 Normally this wouldn’t matter, but since circlecrop assigns rather than sums, the output will be completely different.
 What ends up happening, is the contribution from spherical is lost because the results of circlecrop just overwrite them.
 Due to the extremely delicate nature of these variations, be sure you know what you are doing before using them.

-You can query which variations assign, rather than sum by running:
+Alternatively, you can find out which ones assign, rather than sum via the command line by running:

 which will give the following list: